Pathway Balancing Kinesiology

 A healthy body and a nurturing lifestyle

 The next stage of your treatment is about building up your health and general lifestyle, to support your journey.
-Here the Practitioner uses advanced kinesiology in the realm of 'Healing the Body'.
+Here the Practitioner uses advanced kinesiology in the realms of 'Healing the Body'.
 The methods draw on holistic treatments common to many schools of Kinesiology, as well as methods unique to Pathway Balancing.
 We will ask the body about: Physical & Structural health, Nutritional & Biochemical states, Mental & Emotional balance and the Electromagnetic & Environmental fields of energy for you.
+A new Realm is currently coming into being : The Human Development Journey.

 Overcoming the mountain